ticofab/speakertogether/README.md

 Most conferences [I spoke at in 2020](https://ticofab.io/talks/) were remote, and it looks like this trend is not reversing anytime soon.
 One of the things I miss the most about the IRL events are the speaker dinners.
-The digital setting makes connecting more difficult than when having food together.

 While looking at the [JLove 2020](https://jlove.konfy.care/) speakers, I wondered how many of them I "crossed" at previous conferences without even realizing.